S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-social-technology">Social Technology</dt>
-<dd>Social technology is any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.</dd>
+<dd>Any process, technique, method, skill or any other approach that people can use to influence social systems — organizations, societies, communities etc. — to support achieving shared objectives and guide meaningful interaction and exchange.</dd>

 <dt id="entry-sociocracy">Sociocracy</dt>